 These are among cases handled in recent months by the Office of the Attorney General’s Civil Litigation Division:

-Assistant Attorneys General James A. Towns and Portia Roundtree handled the case.
+Assistant Attorneys General Tony Towns and Shermineh Jones tried the case.

 EMYRTLE BENNETT V. D.C.
 1:10-cv-01680-BJR

 This age discrimination and retaliation case was tried in the U.S. District Court.
 The plaintiff was a former guidance counselor at Calvin Coolidge High School.
 The District of Columbia Public Schools terminated her employment through a RIF that occurred in 2009.
 Ms. Bennett was the oldest of three counselors at the school at the time.
 Plaintiff argued that the DCPS’ reasons for terminating her employment was pretextual, because she had significantly more experience and training than the other two counselors.
 Ms. Bennett was in her late fifties at the time and the other two counselors against whom she was competing in the RIF were much younger (one in her 20s and one in her 40s).
 On November 20, a jury in the court of Judge Barbara Rothstein returned a verdict in favor of the District on all claims.

 The District was represented by Assistant Attorneys General Michael Addo and Rick Ferrini.